starvader13/Forex-Historical-Data-REST-API/README.md

 npm start
 ```

+- The server will start running on `http://localhost:3000`.

 ## Logging System

 This project includes a custom logging system that allows you to log messages from any location within the application.
 The logging system provides an easy way to track the status of various operations and debug issues.